Fact: University is one of the most memorable times of your lives.

-Each of our campuses provide chaplains who can help you join local churches and find friends of the same religious faith.
+Each of our campuses provide Spiritual Advisors who can help you join local churches and find friends of the same religious faith.
 As a Muslim student, you can join our university Islamic society and find key information about everything from halal food to prayer facilities in our Muslim Student Guide.

 If you need mobility support, our maps and parking permits will help you move easily around campus.

 We also offer programs to assist you if you’re from a refugee background, such as a support officer who can answer questions and provide guidance throughout your course.
 And tailored, helpful advice is available if you’re a mature age or international student, too.

 With services like these, you can be sure your most important needs are always met.
 Whatever support you’re after, by accessing it you’ll be on your way to having the best university experience ever.

 See yourself needing extra help while you’re at uni?
 Find the service that’s right for you.